PacketFire/packetfire_site/content/post/daily-bugle-boot2-root-writeup copy.md

 ![daily bugle shell injection](/img/daily_bugle_http_shell_in_template.png)

-I then opened the index.php template, saved the original contents and copied the shell into the body of the template.
-Prior to saving and executing I needed to stage up my listener to catch the shell.
+I then opened the index.php template, saved the original contents to a backup file and copied the shell into the now empty body of the template.
+Prior to saving and executing I stageg up my listener to catch the incoming shell.

 ```